Doomed to Die (The Lord of the Rings: The Rings of Power): Critical response

-The review aggregator website Rotten Tomatoes calculated that 100% of 12 critics reviews were positive and the average rating for the episode was 8.4 out of 10.
+Review aggregator website Rotten Tomatoes calculated that 100% of 12 critics reviews for the episode were positive, and the average of rated reviews was 8.4 out of 10.

 Matt Schimkowitz of The A.V.
 Club graded the episode an "A-" and said it "raises the show to exhilarating new heights".
 He specifically praised Brändström's direction, the use of the series' large budget to realize the battle sequences, and Edwards's performance as Celebrimbor.
 Reviewing the episode for Polygon, Leon Miller praised it as the best of the season and possibly the series, specifically for its thematic clarity and character development which he felt was allowed by the focus on just the Siege of Eregion and related scenes in Khazad-dûm.
 Miller lamented that the rest of the season could not be so focused due to the number of different storylines.
 He also praised the work done by Armstrong and the writers in designing unique action moments that allowed the episode to stand out from previous The Lord of the Rings battle sequences.
 Samantha Nelson at IGN gave the episode 8 out of 10 and called it the best of the season, though she did not think it bested the "dramatic twists of fortune" in the first season's "Udûn".
 Similar to Miller, Nelson attributed the episode's success to its focus on Eregion and expressed concern that the season finale would not be able to match this with the number of storylines needed to be resolved by the end of the season.
 She praised the episode's action and character moments.

 Vultures Keith Phipps gave the episode four stars out of five and agreed that it was the best of the season, praising the pacing and saying "every piece here fits together" unlike some episodes of the series.
 He felt the Siege of Eregion did not reach the heights of the Battle of Helm's Deep depicted in Jackson's The Lord of the Rings: The Two Towers (2002) but said it was "an impressive piece of work in its own right, establishing a clear sense of space and then letting all hell break loose within it".
 James Whitbrook at Gizmodo was positive about the action sequences, calling them "the most sumptuous and grandly scaled fight material" of the series so far, but was even more positive about the character moments.
 He highlighted the agency that is given to Celebrimbor after he learns about Sauron's deception, saying it brought "Lord of the Rings-ian sincerity and hope" along with dramatic weight.
 He also praised the scenes in Khazad-dûm, the fight with Damrod, and the cliffhanger ending.
 Writing for Collider, Arezou Amin gave the episode 7 out of 10.
 She praised the revelation of Sauron's deception to Celebrimbor and the reunion between Elrond and Durin, but felt the scene between Galadriel and Celebrimbor highlighted the lack of development for Galadriel's relationship with Sauron in the season.